wearefrank/ladybug/CONTRIBUTING.md

 Both ANT scripts can be configured by `build.properties` files that you put in `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
 Examples of these `build.properties` files are provided in `build-example.properties` files.
 These files provide clear documentation of the properties you can configure and their meaning.
 Please copy each `build-example.properties` to the corresponding `build.properties` and use the comments to finish these files.

-For `frank-runner/specials/iaf-webapp`, there is an important option that is not yet documented in `build-example.properties`.
-If you put `skip.start=true`, the ANT script does not delegate to the root directory of the Frank!Runner and hence only the Maven artifact of the local checkout of the Frank!Framework is built.
+For `frank-runner/specials/iaf-webapp`, there is an important option that requires attention here.
+If you put `skip.start=true` in `build.properties`, the ANT script does not delegate to the root directory of the Frank!Runner and hence only the Maven artifact of the local checkout of the Frank!Framework is built.
 This is very useful if you want to run ladybug-ff-test-webapp.
 Project ladybug-ff-test-webapp has its own `build-example.properties` that you should copy to `build.properties` and it has `restart.sh` and `restart.bat` scripts to start it.

-### Starting ladybug-frontend with NodeJS (step 5)
+### Starting ladybug-frontend with NodeJS (step 6)

 You are referred to the build scripts in `package.json`.
 They show the various options to start ladybug-frontend and/or its Cypress tests.